OUR OFFICES REMAIN OPEN DURING REGULAR BUSINESS HOURS

 We specialize in the following types of DNA tests:

 • Paternity • Maternity • Grand-parenting • Sibling Relationship • Biological Relationship Studies • Twin Studies • Deceased Paternity • Forensic Testing • Child Identity Testing Ancestry • Family Tree and Genealogy Testing

 * EVEN LOWER PRICE THAN HOME DNA KITS.

-* NO HIDDEN COSTS – Collection kits, photography, fingerprinting and any medical prescriptions all included.
+* NO HIDDEN COSTS – Collection kits, photography, and fingerprinting all included.